 - Cocoa powder- I prefer the deep flavor and color of Dutch-processed cocoa powder.
 It is treated with alkali, which reduces the acidity.
 Natural or unsweetened cocoa powder works too, but the color and flavor won't be as deep.

-- Baking powder & baking soda- These two leaveners work together to help the cake rise to perfection.
+- Baking powder and baking soda- These two leaveners work together to help the cake rise to perfection.
 Using them together creates a sponge that is fluffy and moist.

 - Egg and egg white- An egg binds the ingredients together while the egg white gives the cake extra lift.
 Make sure they're at room temperature; take them out of the refrigerator an hour before you start.

 - Oil- To give chocolate cupcakes extra moisture and sponginess, I prefer using oil over butter.
-You have several options to choose from, like canola, avocado, grapeseed, or vegetable oil - just pick the neutral oil you prefer.
+You have several options to choose from, like canola, avocado, grapeseed, or vegetable oil.

 - Buttermilk- I'm a huge buttermilk fan.
 It thins out the batter, adds a tangy flavor, and tenderizes the gluten, making a super soft cake.